mcalla314/tkintertoy/docs/tutorial.rst

 ==========================

 Below is the code to create a simple dialog window which might be useful for a GIS tool which creates a map.
-This example was not written in an object-oriented style in order to help the typical GIS script or early Python script writer.
-Object-oriented style will be demonstrated later.
+This example was not written in an object-oriented mode in order to help the typical GIS script or early Python script writer.
+Object-oriented mode will be demonstrated later.
 We will need the filename of the input CSV file, the output PNG map image, and the title for the map.
 We will use an *Open* filename widget, a *Save As* filename widget, and an *Entry* widget, and a *Text* widget as a status window.